gimenete/github-linker/README.md

 The file must be tracked in a git repo and the current branch must be pushed to GitHub.com.

-If you've made changes to the file that are not pushed to GitHub.com, the link could be not accurate.
+If you've made changes to the file that are not pushed to GitHub.com, the link may be inaccurate.

 **Enjoy!**